helina-s/pandas-challenge/README.md

 # pandas-challenge
 ## Heroes of Pymoli
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+In this challenge, I was able to use Pandas Library and Jupyter Notebook to complete the assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task, I've been asked to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+My final report include each of the following:

 ### Player Count
 * Total Number of Players